 With Mr. Sirhan's leadership a low profile, tight knit, highly innovative, team could accomplish with a limited budget what most companies struggle to accomplish with hundred million dollar R&D budgets.

 Develop and quickly bring to international markets a best in class current generation stent system to quickly begin generating revenues, while investing in the development of next generation systems.

 - Developed and launched best in class bare metal stents in the Japanese market within two years of start-up.

 - Made considerable progress in developing next generation product including first in-man studies.

 - Eighteen months after incorporation, and accumulated burn of less than $5 million, Avantec was cash flow positive.

-- Recently, Mr. Sirhan and Invus have formed a new joint venture to fund and develop new products at the intersection of medical devices and drug therapy.
+- After partnering on Avantec, Mr. Sirhan and Invus formed Elixir Medical, a joint venture to fund and develop new products at the intersection of medical devices and drug therapy.